THE MUTUAL

 Target Audience

-Fans of character-driven mysteries and dark comedies, particularly women in their 30s to 60s who enjoy shows like Dead to Me and Only Murders in the Building.
+Fans of character-driven mysteries and dark, quirky comedies, particularly women in their 30s to 60s who enjoy shows like Small Prophets and Only Murders in the Building.

 Themes